 Further, to the extent we experience additional management turnover, our operations, financial condition and employee morale could be negatively impacted.
 In addition, competition for top management is high and it may take months to find a candidate that meets our requirements.
 If we are unable to attract and retain qualified management personnel, our business could suffer.
+Moreover, our operations could be negatively affected if employees are quarantined as the result of exposure to a contagious illness such as COVID-19.

-If we lose the services of our CEO, our operations could be disrupted and our business could be harmed.
+If we lose the services of our Chief Executive Officer, our operations could be disrupted and our business could be harmed.

-Our business plan relies significantly on the continued services of Jennifer Cue, who we hired as our CEO in June 2012.
+Our business plan relies significantly on the continued services of Jennifer Cue, who we hired as our Chief Executive Officer in June 2012.
 If we were to lose the services of Ms. Cue, our ability to execute our business plan could be materially impaired.
 We are not aware of any facts or circumstances that suggest she might leave us.
 We have had key person life insurance in place for Ms. Cue since 2015.